magronp/bsrnn/docs/analysis.md

 |  oBSRNN        |   10.2 |  10.2  |  11.3  |   6.9  |   9.6  |
 |  oBSRNN-SIMO   |   11.3 |   9.8  |  11.8  |   8.4  |  10.3  |

-This model yields a large performance improvement over the non-SIMO model, and will yield state-of-the-art performance in terms of chunk SDR on the [test set].
-An interesting point is that the actual performance improvement of the SIMO model over BSRNN is mostly due to the TAC module for stereo modeling and to the finer band-split scheme - not so much from the actual *SIMO* aspect.
+This model yields a large performance improvement over the non-SIMO model, and will yield state-of-the-art performance in terms of chunk SDR on the [test set](README.md#test-results).
+An interesting point is that the actual performance improvement (in terms of SDR) of the SIMO model over BSRNN is mostly due to the TAC module for stereo modeling and to the finer band-split scheme - not so much from the actual *SIMO* aspect (i.e., the joint encoder).
 Be that as it might, using a shared encoder allows to maintain performance and to reduce model size, which is a significant improvement in itself.